-Where our service providers have access to your data, we shall ensure that their processing of the data as per article 28 GDPR likewise meets the requirements of privacy law.
+To the extent necessary for the fulfilment of internal tasks, order processors (including IT service providers) are used.
+In the event that our service providers come into contact with your personal data, we shall ensure that their processing of the data as per article 28 GDPR likewise meets the requirements of privacy law.
 Please also refer to the service providers’ own privacy policies.
 The content of third-party services is the responsibility of the providers of those services, though we do as far as is reasonably practicable check the services to ensure compliance with legal requirements.

 We attach great importance to processing your data within the territory of the EU/EEA.
 However, we may engage service providers that process data outside the EU/EEA.
 In such cases, before sharing your personal data we ensure that the recipient has put in place an adequate level of data protection, i.e. a level of protection comparable to EU standards, based on EU standard agreements or an adequacy decision such as the EU Privacy Shield.

 15. Data security

 We have taken extensive technical and operational precautions to protect your data from accidental or deliberate manipulation, loss, destruction or unauthorised access.
 Our security procedures are regularly reviewed and updated to the latest technical standards.

 With your consent as per article 6(1)(a) GDPR, you can subscription to our project alert, which lets you know about our current projects.

 The project alert uses double opt-in registration.
 This means that after subscribing, we will send an email to the address you provided asking you to confirm that you wish to receive the project alert.
 Unless you confirm your subscription using this link, you will not receive project alert news from us.